dmamur/struct2prop/add/readme.txt

-In this folder presented additional models trained on SrTiO3 and bulk datasets.
+In this folder, additional models trained on the SrTiO3 and bulk datasets are presented.